By Todd Miller - January 29, 2020

 Undoubtedly the costs of building and maintaining a database are much less than they were twenty years ago.
 The development of cloud computing has substantially reduced the cost of hosting a database and resolves many of the security issues associated with data protection.
 Furthermore, twenty years on from the early days of SQL Databases, more people are familiar with database management, so the cost of training system administrators would also be negligible.

 There are however as many challenges - if not more - than twenty years ago.
-For example, the passage of the Healthcare Insurance Portability and Accountability Act (HIPAA) in 1996 means that healthcare facilities such as nursing homes and assisted living residences (which between them accommodate 2.3 million vulnerable citizens) would have to seek the authorization of their residents in order to “disclose” their health information to a local authority.
+For example, the passage of the Healthcare Insurance Portability and Accountability Act (HIPAA) in 1996 means that healthcare facilities such as nursing homes and assisted living residences (which between them accommodate 2.3 million vulnerable citizens) would have to seek the authorization of their residents in order to “disclose” their health information to an emergency planning agency.

-In order to add the disclosed health information to a vulnerable needs registry, the local authority would have to sign a “Data Use Agreement” that effectively commits it to comply with the technical, physical and administrative safeguards of the HIPAA Security Rule.
+In order to add the disclosed health information to a vulnerable needs registry, the emergency planning agency would have to sign a “Data Use Agreement” that effectively commits it to complying with the technical, physical, and administrative safeguards of the HIPAA Security Rule.